reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 - fetch users

 These APIs will be using a controller, service, and repository class.
 The repository is based on JPA and uses the in-memory H2 database.
 The API for `fetch users` will also use a URL shortener service for shortening the user's profile URL.

+You can check out the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check).

 ### Database Health Indicator
 After we build and run our application as before and check the health status, we can see one additional component for the database named `db` included under the `components` key: